Planning a solo trip to London, England? Here’s everything you need to know for your visit:

 - Take a walk around one of London’s Royal parks.
 If you have trouble choosing one, try the St. James Park.
 Other great parks include: Hyde Park, Green Park, and Kensington Gardens.

-- Treat yourself to a guided walking tour by London Walks – it’s well worth it.
+- Treat yourself to a guided walking tour by London Walks – it’s well worth it (my favorite was the Old Westminster by Gaslight – evening tour).

 LOCAL WISDOM